-9. ATIS's SHAKEN/STIR Phase 2 covers the protocol's certificate management and governance model.
-While Phase 1 discussed how authentication services bearing certificates from a certification authority would sign and authenticate SIP calls, Phase 2 discusses how the authentication
+9. ATIS's SHAKEN/STIR Phase 2 covers the protocol's certificate management and governance model.31 While Phase 1 discussed how authentication services bearing certificates from a certification authority would sign and authenticate SIP calls, Phase 2 discusses how the authentication services (which are provided by or directed by a service provider) are to receive those certificates in the first place.
+The certificate management model describes the life cycle of those certificates: how they are issued by a certifying authority to authentication services; how the certificates are added to a public repository; and how they may be renewed, updated, or revoked.32 The governance model defines the

-Phase 1 SHAKEN Report at 4-6.
+25 Phase 1 SHAKEN Report at 4-6.

-Internet Eng'g Task Force, Authenticated Identity Management in the Session Initiation Protocol (SIP) 13, 21 (2017), https://tools.ietf.org/html/draft-ietf-stir-rfc4474bis-16 (IETF SIP Authenticated Identity Management, Version 16).
+26 Internet Eng'g Task Force, Authenticated Identity Management in the Session Initiation Protocol (SIP) 13, 21 (2017), https://tools.ietf.org/html/draft-ietf-stir-rfc4474bis-16 (IETF SIP Authenticated Identity Management, Version 16).

-Id. at 13-14; Phase 1 SHAKEN Report at 4-5.
+27 Id. at 13-14; Phase 1 SHAKEN Report at 4-5.

-The authentication service can be provided by the service provider itself, or by a third party acting under the service provider's direction.
+28 The authentication service can be provided by the service provider itself, or by a third party acting under the service provider's direction.
 The model assumes that the authentication service can vouch for the subscriber's identity, either through a direct relationship with the subscriber (which would be true in the case of an authentication service within or in communication with the calling service provider), or through some other means.
 Phase 1 SHAKEN Report at 5-6; IETF SIP Authenticated Identity Management, Version 16, at 21.

-Like the corresponding authentication service on the originating service provider's end, the terminating provider's verification service can be performed internally, or by a trusted third-party service.
+29 Like the corresponding authentication service on the originating service provider's end, the terminating provider's verification service can be performed internally, or by a trusted third-party service.

-SHAKEN also anticipates that authentication and verification can show different levels of attestation, such as whether the provider can indicate that it knows both the subscriber and the telephone number used for the call; only the subscriber and not the telephone number; or only that it is the point of entry to the network for a call that originates elsewhere (as with an internationally-originated call).
+30 SHAKEN also anticipates that authentication and verification can show different levels of attestation, such as whether the provider can indicate that it knows both the subscriber and the telephone number used for the call; only the subscriber and not the telephone number; or only that it is the point of entry to the network for a call that originates elsewhere (as with an internationally-originated call).
 See Phase 1 SHAKEN Report at 8-9.

-See generally Phase 2 SHAKEN: Governance Model Report.
+31 See generally Phase 2 SHAKEN: Governance Model Report.